Comparing differentiable logics for learning with logical constraints: Discussion and Future Work

-\paragraph{Reusing logical constraints during inference} Because of the differentiable logics acting as a regulariser during training, any logical constraints imposed on the learning process are unavailable during inference.
+\paragraph{Reusing logical constraints during inference} Any logical constraints imposed on the learning process are unavailable during inference.
+This is due to the differentiable logics acting as a regulariser during training.
 The trained model can therefore not make use of the logical constraints to check its predictions, for example to attach confidence scores to its predictions. \citet{giunchigliaDeepLearningLogical2022a} provide a survey of learning with logical constraints and also investigate ways to guarantee satisfaction of logical constraints after training, by means of constraining the output.

 \paragraph{Probabilistic logics} Despite expressing satisfaction of formulas on $[0,1]$, fuzzy logics are inherently not probabilistic, having been designed instead for reasoning in the presence of vagueness\footnote{Which has consequences for the semantics: for example, in probability theory, given $P=Q=0.5$, the probability of ``$P$ and $Q$'' is $\operatorname{Pr}[P\cap Q]=0.25$, whereas in fuzzy logic, given $p=q=0.5$, the value of $p\wedge q$ is $0.5$ using the Gödel t-norm $\min\{x,y\}$, or $0$, using the \L ukasiewicz t-norm $\max\{0,x+y-1\}$.}.
 We point to DeepProbLog~\cite{manhaeveDeepProbLogNeuralProbabilistic2018} as one example for a probabilistic logic for use with deep learning.
 In the context of neural networks, which often output probabilities, it could be more natural to reason about probabilities instead of vagueness, especially for constraints that include probabilities~\cite{farrellExploringRequirementsSoftware2023}.